Angatar/helm/README.md

 This command will display the Helm help menu, listing available commands and main configuration paths.

 ## Configuration
-To use your Helm configuration or connect to a Kubernetes cluster, mount your local Helm configuration and Kubernetes credentials into the container.
+To use your Helm configuration and connect to a Kubernetes cluster, mount your local Helm configuration and Kubernetes credentials into the container.

 ```sh
 $ docker run --rm -v $HOME/.kube:/.kube -v $HOME/.config/helm:/.config/helm d3fk/helm